Data-Visualization-Intro/4-D3-scatterplot/readme.md

 <!-- In this case we won't need to specify the second parameter because it defaults to an identity function and returns the value. -->

-In this case we won't need to specify the second parameter because it returns the value by default.
+In this case we won't need to specify the second parameter because `d3.min()` returns the value by default.

 ```js
 const width = d3.min([window.innerWidth * 0.9, window.innerHeight * 0.9]);